 The PaPaS Review Group was registered with Cochrane on the 28th January 1998.
 Exploratory meetings for the PaPaS Review Group were held on the 3rd of June 1996 (Oxford) and the 22nd of June 1997 (Boston).
 Mr Phil Wiffen was involved in the set-up of the PaPaS Review Group and held the post as Co-ordinating Editor until March 2008 when he stepped down to become an Editor for PaPaS.
-Chris Eccleston, one of our long standing Editors, then took up the post as Co-ordinating Editor in April 2008.
+Professor Christopher Eccleston, a long-standing PaPaS Editor, then took up the post as Co-ordinating Editor in April 2008.
 Dr Neil O'Connell joined Professor Eccleston as Joint Co-ordinating Editor in January 2020, and he became sole Co-ordinating Editor in October 2020 when Professor Eccleston stepped down.

 - We defined ‘supportive care’ as: "… the multi-disciplinary holistic care of patients with malignant and non-malignant chronic diseases and serious illness, and those that matter to them, to ensure the best possible quality of life.
 It extends as a right and necessity for all patients, is available throughout the course of the condition, concurrent to condition management and is given equal priority alongside diagnosis and treatment.
 It should be individualised, taking into account the patient’s past life experiences, their current situation and personal goals", Cramp & Bennett 2012.

-We actively collaborate with several review groups (CRGs) where our scope crosses over, for example: Cochrane Gynaecological, Neuro-oncology and Orphan Cancers (CGNOC), Cochrane Back and Neck Group, Cochrane Anaesthesia, Critical, and Emergency Care (ACE), Cochrane Musculoskeletal Group, Neuromuscular Diseases Group, Cochrane Common Mental Disorders Group, and Cochrane Oral Health Group.
+We actively collaborate with several review groups (CRGs) where our scope overlaps, for example: Cochrane Gynaecological, Neuro-oncology and Orphan Cancers (CGNOC), Cochrane Anaesthesia, Critical, and Emergency Care (ACE), Cochrane Musculoskeletal Group, Neuromuscular Diseases Group, Cochrane Common Mental Disorders Group, Cochrane Airways, and Cochrane Oral Health Group.